Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

 Bring a motion draft into a meeting so the team can react to an actual direction.

-The workflow is built for early visual decisions: inputs, motion direction, model fit, channel planning, credits, and review.
+The workflow is built for early visual decisions: multimodal inputs, motion direction, model fit, channel planning, credits, and review.

-Prompts, images, and notes stay connected.
+Text, images, video, and audio cues stay connected.

 Generate a short clip for review, not a final edit.